sharkham/starter-generator/NOTES.md

 2. Squirtle - Water Pokémon
 3. Charmander - Fire Pokémon

-Which Pokémon would you like?
+choice 1: Which Pokémon would you like?

 [user chooses]

-Would you like Charmander, the Fire type Pokémon?
+confirm choice: Would you like Charmander?

 [y/n]

-Congratulations, you have chosen Charmander!
+y: Congratulations, you have chosen Charmander!
 Would you like to learn more about this Pokémon?

 [more info from Bulbapedia]
 [nature generator]
 [level generator]

+n: Which Pokémon would you like?

+[back to list of three Pokémon; don't do the random generator again]